gsravya/DIPCAnsell/demo.md

 1. ### Oracle Autonomous Data Warehouse Cloud Service
     #### Provisioning
-    * The Oracle Autonomous Data Warehouse is provisioned in a very easy and a quick way - you just need a couple of details suchas how much storage and CPU you need and an admin password.
+    * The Oracle Autonomous Data Warehouse is provisioned in a very easy and a quick way - you just need a couple of details such as how much storage and CPU you need and an admin password.
 The provisioning takes around 30 seconds to 1 minute and you are ready to use your instance!

     * Here are the steps to follow for provisioning an Oracle Autonomous Data Warehouse Cloud Service instance.